proteinphysiologylab/frustratometeR/README.md

 you have to replace "condaenvironment" with the conda environment where you installed modeller.

+It also might be needed to export the environment variables:

+`find /usr/lib/modellerXX.X/  -name ”modeller”`

+`find /usr/lib/modellerXX.X/  -name ”_modeller.so”`

+`export PYTHONPATH:$PYTHONPATH:/path/to/modeller/`

+`export PYTHONPATH:$PYTHONPATH:/path/to/_modeller/`

 # Minimum code to calculate frustration in a protein
 `library(frustratometeR)`